 We are malleable beings with indefinite potential.
 That’s the beauty of being human.
-But we are also the key holders to our own potential.
-That’s often times where we get tripped up.
+But we are also the key holders to our own potential, and that’s often times where we get tripped up.

 Every day you wake up in the morning you are gifted another chance to get things right.
 A chance to be better than you were the day before.
 Or worse.
 But hopefully you orient towards self-improvement more often than self-sabotage.

 It’s kind of funny, all the sugarcoated spinoffs we’ve developed to make ourselves feel better about those character deficits or avoid having to a good hard look at the man in the mirror — and adjust accordingly.